 Stock Awards.
 The Committee may provide for awards to employees in the form of stock awards that consist of restricted or unrestricted grants of common stock or units denominated in common stock.
 The terms, conditions and limitations applicable to any stock award will be decided by the Committee and embodied in an award agreement.
 At the discretion of the Committee, any such award agreement may contain provisions providing for special treatment favorable to the award recipient upon a change of control (as described below).
 Rights to dividends, dividend equivalents or interest credits may be extended to and made part of any stock award at the discretion of the Committee.
 When a restricted stock award is granted, the Committee must indicate whether the underlying shares of common stock are to be issued at the beginning or the end of the relevant restricted period.
 If the shares are issued at the beginning of the period, any certificates evidencing those shares must contain legends stating the restrictions applicable to those shares, but the employee will have the rights of a shareholder of CenterPoint Energy (subject to the restrictions).
 If the shares are to be issued when the restrictions lapse, the grant of those shares will be implemented by a credit to a bookkeeping account and the Committee may award dividend equivalents in connection with the award.
-If dividend equivalents are awarded, as of each dividend payment date an amount equal to dividends paid on shares of our common stock is credited to each bookkeeping account based upon the number of shares credited to such awards may be distributed in the form of cash or common stock or a combination thereof in the discretion of the Committee.
-Employees granted stock awards are not entitled to the rights of a shareholder of CenterPoint Energy prior to the issued of a specified period of employment and/or the attainment of specific performance goals.
-Such awards may be distributed in the form of cash or common stock or a combination thereof in the discretion of
+If dividend equivalents are awarded, as of each dividend payment date an amount equal to dividends paid on shares of our common stock is credited to each bookkeeping account based upon the number of shares credited to such account on the dividend record date, which will not be paid until the distribution date of the award.
+Stock awards are distributable at the time or times designated by the Committee; distribution may be contingent upon the completion of a specified period of employment and/or the attainment of specific performance goals.
+Such awards may be distributed in the form of cash or common stock or a combination thereof in the discretion of the Committee.
+Employees granted stock awards are not entitled to the rights of a shareholder of CenterPoint Energy prior to the issuance of shares of common stock with respect to the awards.
+No employee may be granted stock awards covering or relating to more than 500,000 shares of common stock during any calendar year.